-Landmark Recovery’s approach to Opioid Addiction Treatment
+Landmark Recovery’s Approach to Opioid Addiction Treatment

-We don’t require any pre-screening.
-Your treatment starts with a clinical consultation.
-We’ll discuss your medical history and what opioids you’re currently taking.
-Based on that initial visit we’ll develop a rehab strategy to help you stop the use of dangerous opioids.
+- Based on that initial visit we’ll develop a rehab strategy to help you stop the use of dangerous opioids

 What is Medication-Assisted Treatment (MAT)?

-Landmark Recovery’s medication-assisted treatment program utilizes federally-approved medications to help relieve withdrawal symptoms and reduce cravings that could lead to an overdose or relapse.
+Landmark Recovery’s medication-assisted treatment (MAT) program utilizes federally-approved medications to help relieve withdrawal symptoms and reduce cravings that could lead to an overdose or relapse.
 The medications used in our MAT programs have been proven to increase the rates of successful recovery.

 We prescribe Suboxone (a combination of buprenorphine and naloxone) which is safe to use for extended periods of time.
 Some people with opioid addictions remain on MAT medications for decades and enjoy much healthier lives.
-Medication-assisted treatment has been shown to improve patient survival, increase retention in rehab, decrease illicit opiate use and help people live more productive and happier lives.

 How does Suboxone Work?